mgti6/Linear-Regression-from-scratch/README.md

 📊 What This Project Covers
-💡 Understanding the concept of Mean Squared Error (MSE) as a cost function ⛰️ Implementing Gradient Descent with the mountain analogy 📈 Visualizing the fitted line on synthetic data
+💡 Understanding the concept of Mean Squared Error (MSE) as a cost function 📈 Visualizing the fitted line on synthetic data
 🔍 Comparing custom implementation with:
 LinearRegression (closed-form)